nyhun/airgradient-sqlite/README.md

 Ideal for setting up a server on a Raspberry Pi.

+Firmware/server assumes single airgradient sensor in the house.
+(Code should be easily extendable to multiple device setup, by logging device ID to DB as well)

 For firmware, [C02_PM_SHT_OLED_WIFI.ino](https://github.com/airgradienthq/arduino/blob/1.4.2/examples/C02_PM_SHT_OLED_WIFI/C02_PM_SHT_OLED_WIFI.ino) was used as a starting point.

 ## Setup